Amid COVID-19 concerns, Minnesota college students advised to 'lay low' before campus return

 “They do care about other people,” she said.

-The U of M this week sent notices to students asking them to monitor their potential exposure to COVID-19 in the two weeks before returning to campus, and to avoid large group gatherings.
+The U this week sent notices to students asking them to monitor their potential exposure to COVID-19 in the two weeks before returning to campus and to avoid large group gatherings.